Salman-Ahamed/Next.js-TypeScript-Starter-Template/README.md

 6. Visual badges kept for quick understanding
 7. Friendly formatting

-This version is suitable for both new developers and non-native English speakers while keeping all important technical information.
+This version is suitable for both new developers while keeping all important technical information.
 ```